Coinsquare Capital Markets Ltd.

 |Pricing Tier||Taker Fee||Maker Fee|

 Coinsquare’s OTC services are used by institutional and high net-worth clients to execute orders that are generally larger than Coinsquare Trade orders and provide more personalized execution assistance and greater access to liquidity through designated representatives of Coinsquare.
 Coinsquare is the counterparty to each buy or sell OTC transaction initiated by a client.
 Coinsquare includes a spread in the quoted price to the client.
-The spread ranges between 0.5% and 2.5% of the best observed price at which Coinsquare can buy or sell the crypto asset through its Liquidity Providers, barring adverse market conditions and/or liquidity not being readily available for a specific crypto asset.
+The spread ranges between 0.5% and 1.85% of the best observed price at which Coinsquare can buy or sell the crypto asset through its Liquidity Providers, barring adverse market conditions and/or liquidity not being readily available for a specific crypto asset pairs, in which case spread may be increased up to an additional 2%.
 Clients may accept or reject any quoted price.
 No other transaction fees apply to such trades.

 Deposit and Withdrawal Fees